Sheida-Ebrahimi/Sheida-Ebrahimi/README.md

 # 💫 About Me:
-I'm a second-year Computer Science student at Ontario Tech University who codes in Python, C++ and Java.
-I have some data analysis experience using NumPy and Pandas library and have some experience with web applications using Spring Boot.
-Currently, I'm curious about web development and am working on some personal projects that would help me gain further understanding of it.<br><br>I'm familiar with version control systems such as Git and have knowledge of data structures, algorithms and computer architecture.<br><br>As an aspiring software developer, I am currently looking for co-op opportunities to further my knowledge and experience.
+Hi there, I'm a second-year Computer Science student at Ontario Tech University with a passion for software development.
+I specialize in Python, C++, and Java, and have hands-on experience in data analysis using NumPy and Pandas libraries.
+Additionally, I've worked with Spring Boot to create web applications, and I'm currently exploring web development through personal projects.

+I'm well-versed in Git and version control systems, and I possess a strong foundation in computer architecture, algorithms, and data structures.
+As an aspiring software developer, I'm constantly seeking opportunities to improve my skills, and I'm actively searching for co-op opportunities to gain practical experience.

 ## 🌐 Socials: